glowkeeper/glowkeeper.github.io/public/assets/posts/stories/gratitude.md

----
-title: Gratitude
+# Gratitude

-description: Written for the campfire at the Brighton Buddhist Centre's 2014 Family Retreat
+Written for the campfire at the Brighton Buddhist Centre's 2014 Family Retreat
-categories:
-  - Post
----

 **1 August, 2014**

 Deep in the gentle green countryside of dear old England, there is an Old Rectory house that the local priest of those parts used to call his home.
 The house stands amidst beautiful grounds that are so magic, if you listen very carefully indeed, you can just about hear the whisper of the fairies and elves that live in the woods there.
 Those woods are ancient; some oaks have seen Guy Fawkes burnt at the stake, and some of the magnificent beech, birch, and ash watched Christopher Columbus sail the ocean’s blue.
 Their leaves shimmer on the summer breeze and, if you aren’t paying proper attention, the sound they make can easily be mistaken for the chatter of the small folk that live in those parts.
 There is also a pond with huge lilies which are as high as the old house itself.
 In fact, on hot summer days, the fairies often spend a good deal of time cooling themselves there, by the water, because the resplendent leaves provide a good amount of shade.
 Even the fennel in the grounds is magic; it grows taller than you and me, and when it is picked fresh, it never fails to serve as a gentle reminder of the aniseed you first tried when you were tiny.
 The scent of lavender is everywhere.